-Registration for SelectivePrep’s 7th Grade NWEA/MAP class is NOW OPEN.
+Registration for SelectivePrep’s 7th Grade NWEA/MAP class will begin in October 2017.

 Even though public school students may take the MAP test several times a year, the one that counts for admissions purposes is the Spring MAP test.